 Types of Benign Mesothelioma

 There are several forms of benign mesothelioma that are differentiated by the characteristics of the cells involved.
-Unlike malignant mesothelioma, benign tumors are simple to treat and the outlook is good:
+Unlike malignant mesothelioma, benign or non cancerous mesothelioma tumors are simple to treat and the outlook is good:

 - Benign multicystic peritoneal mesothelioma: Occurs in the peritoneal cavity; occurs in young and middle-aged women most often; symptoms include swelling and abdominal pain. (gov)